logos-co/roadmap/content/waku/2024-gantt.md

 - **Red**: engineering work to deliver the feature.
 - Other: test and telemetry work to ensure quality

-Anything prefixed `TBC` is pending confirmation of estimate with the team.
+Prefix legend:
+- `TBC`: Yet to be scheduled or estimation needs to be locked in.

 Completion dates are delivery of the code + **dogfooding**.

-If too hard to read, try to see this fine in [GitHub](https://github.com/logos-co/roadmap/blob/v4/content/waku/2024-gantt.md).
+If too hard to read, try to see this file in [GitHub](https://github.com/logos-co/roadmap/blob/v4/content/waku/2024-gantt.md).

 ```mermaid
 gantt